wasimmadha/flight-fare/Readme.md

 **Custom Logger and Exceptions** are used in the Project for better debugging purposes.

 ## Conclusion
-- This Project can be used in real-life by Users to predict that the Flight Price
+- This Project can be used in real-life by Users to predict the Flight Price